lsgs/redcap-rest/README.md

 * It is **strongly recommended** that this module be set to require module-specific privileges because user API tokens may be required to be entered into configuration settings.
 * Initial implementation is of outbound API calls only.
+* Initial implementation does not facilitate authentication mecahnisms like OAuth2.

 ## Configuration